Ever wonder why cats like to sleep with their owners?

 As such, your cat might sleep with you because they consider you part of the family and want to keep you company.
 Consider it a huge compliment.

-#5 I Love You
+5. They Love You

-As I already mentioned, cats sleep only in secure places and will never close eyes around people they mistrust.
+As I already mentioned, cats sleep only in secure places and will never close their eyes around people they mistrust.

 You might have noticed how much cats like to use other cats as “pillows.”